Indu Mitha: Career

 In the years following her husband's retirement, Mitha began teaching Bharatnatyam in Lahore.
 Her first position was at the Lahore Grammar school, where she became a celebrated dance teacher.
-Her students and her were even able to put on a full-on performance at the end of her first teaching sojourn.
+Her students and she were even able to put on a full-on performance at the end of her first teaching sojourn.

 Her early performances were at private all-women parties, military functions, and Red Cross charity shows or in front of the All Pakistan Women's Association.
-She now does one show a year for private audiences, mostly all-women groups, due to the heightened atmosphere linked to the rise of the Taliban.
+She now does one show a year for private audiences, mostly all-women groups, due to the heightened atmosphere linked to the increasing Islamization in Pakistan.

 Mitha ran an academy/school "Mazmoon e Shauq" to teach classical dance where she taught many students like Amna Mawaz Khan.

 Adaptations

-To suit Pakistani cultural norms, Mitha has altered the performance and style of the Bharatnatyam she teaches.
+To suit Pakistani cultural and religious norms, Mitha has altered the performance and style of the Bharatnatyam she teaches.
 She has composed Bharatnatyam songs in Urdu, due to her lack of understanding of Tamil, Telugu or Sanskrit, the three languages Bharatnatyam songs are traditionally composed in.